Health Promoting Schools

 Our Team

-Lead: Professor Susan Sawyer
+Lead: Prof Susan Sawyer

 Postdoctoral Researcher: Dr Monika Raniti

-Public Health and Health Promotion specialist: Ms Kristina Bennett
+Public Health and Health Promotion Specialist: Ms Kristina Bennett

-Education and Evaluation specialist: Dr Ruth Aston (Centre for Program Evaluation, Melbourne Graduate School of Education, University of Melbourne)
+Education and Evaluation Specialist: Dr Ruth Aston (Centre for Program Evaluation, Melbourne Graduate School of Education, University of Melbourne)

-Consultant: Ms Cristina de Nicolás Izquierdo
+Consultant and Translator: Ms Cristina de Nicolás Izquierdo

-Communications specialist: Ms Molly O'Sullivan
+Communications Specialist: Ms Molly O'Sullivan

 Past Volunteers and Interns